https://a.storyblok.com/f/270183/1368x665/70a59d9a5d/25sep_dev-blog_quarterly-release-q325.jpg

 A call doesn’t end when it hangs up; its data can still be incredibly valuable, and post-call data got even more powerful.
 We made it easier to capture, review, and summarize what happened on a call, helping developers turn conversations into actionable insights.

-Post-Call Text Insights Now in General Availability
+Post-Call Transcription and Text Insights Now Available

 Reliable Messaging Workflows